tonellicueto/ill-said_thoughts_blog/_posts/2022-09-26-theDayImetAtiyah.md

 published: false
 ---

-During the [6th Heidelberg Laureate Forum (6HLF)](https://www.heidelberg-laureate-forum.org/forum/past-hlfs/6th-hlf-2018.html), I had the chance of meeting in person the legendary [Michael Atiyah](https://en.wikipedia.org/wiki/Michael_Atiyah).
+During the [6th Heidelberg Laureate Forum (6HLF)](https://www.heidelberg-laureate-forum.org/forum/past-hlfs/6th-hlf-2018.html)[^HLFdesc], I had the chance of meeting in person the legendary [Michael Atiyah](https://en.wikipedia.org/wiki/Michael_Atiyah).
 Even if one was unfamiliar with his mathematical work, Atiyah had passed to the collective consciousness of mathematicians all around the world and all around this science thanks to his famous book together with [Ian G. Macdonald](https://en.wikipedia.org/wiki/Ian_G._Macdonald): [*Introduction to Commutative Algebra*](https://www.maa.org/press/maa-reviews/introduction-to-commutative-algebra).
 This book has been a classic in the teaching of commutative algebra since the 80s and, despite its shortcomings, it has the advantage of being a short introduction when compared to other books in the topic—including those published nowadays.

+[^HLFdes]:  The [Heidelberg Laureate Forum (HLF)](https://www.heidelberg-laureate-forum.org/) is a conferences where young people interact and socialize in an informal way with some of the great figures—meaning people who have won one of the great awards or prizes—of mathematics and computer science.
+By doing so, the conference expect to inspire the new generation of mathematicians and computer scientists to come.

 # The Moment Itself in which I met Atiyah